gabsdotdev/go-http-timeout-error-handler/README.md

-# go-http-timeout-error-handler
+# Go HTTP Timeout and Error Handler

  "go-http-timeout-error-handler" is a Go package designed to simplify the handling of timeouts and errors in HTTP servers.
-With this package, developers can easily configure timeout settings and streamline error handling mechanisms within their HTTP applications.
+With this package, developers can easily configure timeout settings and streamline error handling mechanisms in their integrations with HTTP applications.

+## VSCode Plugin used

+- Rest Client